d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ```

 ## Position-wise Feed-Forward Networks

+The position-wise feed-forward network
+essentially transforms
+the representation at all the sequence positions
+using the same MLP.

 Another key component in the Transformer block is called *position-wise feed-forward network (FFN)*.
 It accepts a $3$-dimensional input with shape (batch size, sequence length, feature size).
 The position-wise FFN consists of two dense layers that applies to the last dimension.
 Since the same two dense layers are used for each position item in the sequence, we referred to it as *position-wise*.
 Indeed, it is equivalent to applying two $1 \times 1$ convolution layers.